 - 2.1 This Agreement is concerned with the admission by the Colleges of UK students from UK schools and colleges.
 The collegiate University's policy is to admit UK students of the highest academic calibre and potential irrespective of financial or other non-academic considerations.
-In conducting our admission process the University and its Colleges adhere to the five principles set out in the independent review of Admissions to Higher Education led by Professor Schwartz in September 20045.
-A fair admissions system should: - be transparent; - enable institutions to select students who are able to complete the course as judged by their achievements and their potential; - strive to use assessment methods that are reliable and valid; - seek to minimise barriers for applicants; - be professional in every respect and be underpinned by appropriate institutional structures and processes. - 2.2 The standard A-level offer for undergraduate entry to Cambridge is currently advertised as AAA.
-For 2015 entry this will increase to AAA for science subjects.
-There is a large pool of qualified applicants and competition is rigorous: in 2012-13, only 27% of c.9,500 applicants from UK schools and colleges could be accepted, and of those accepted around 86% exceeded the standard offer (the average number of As achieved by entrants was 2.8).
-The University does not operate subject quotas,
+In conducting our admission process the University and its Colleges adhere to the five principles set out in the independent review of Admissions to Higher Education led by Professor Schwartz in September 2004.
+A fair admissions system should: - be transparent; - enable institutions to select students who are able to complete the course as judged by their achievements and their potential; - strive to use assessment methods that are reliable and valid; - seek to minimise barriers for applicants; - be professional in every respect and be underpinned by appropriate institutional structures and processes. - 2.2 The standard A-level offer for undergraduate entry to Cambridge is currently A\AA for arts and humanities subjects and A\A\A for science subjects.
+There is a large pool of qualified applicants and competition is keen: in 2013-14, only 26.5% of c.9,624 applicants from UK schools and colleges could be accepted, and of those accepted around 83.8% exceeded the standard offer (the average number

-$^{^{1}}$ It is expected that the "basic rate" for 2015-16 will be set at £6,000 for full-time courses
+&lt;sup>1 It is expected that the "basic rate" for 2016-17 will be set at £6,000 for full-time courses, but we note that government policy could change following the General Election in May 2015

-$^{^{\}rm 2}$ "How To Produce An Access Agreements for 2015-16", Office For Fair Access, Feb 2014
+$^{\rm 2}$ "How To Produce An Access Agreements for 2016-17", Office For Fair Access, Feb 2015

-3 Most particularly the Undergraduate Admissions Committee (UAC) and University Council.
-The membership of both bodies includes representatives of the Cambridge University Students Union.
+&lt;sup>3 Most particularly the Undergraduate Admissions Committee (UAC) and University Council.
+The membership of both bodies includes representatives of the Cambridge University Students Union, as did the group tasked with producing this document.

-$^{^{4}}$ It is expected that the "higher rate" for 2015-16 will be set at £9,000 for full-time courses although some courses are subject to external controls (for example, medicine) or capacity restrictions (for example, architecture and some laboratory-based courses) and competition is open across all subjects.
-Because of the full-time, residential nature of Cambridge's undergraduate courses, it is unlikely that the University's undergraduate intake will significantly increase over the next 5 years.
+&lt;sup>4 It is expected that the "higher rate" for 2016-17 will be set at £9,000 for full-time courses of A\s achieved by entrants was 2.79).
+The University does not operate subject quotas, although some courses are subject to external controls (for example, medicine) or capacity restrictions (for example, architecture and some laboratory-based courses) and competition is open across all subjects.
+Because of the full-time, residential nature of Cambridge's undergraduate courses, it is unlikely that the University's undergraduate intake will significantly increase over the next five years.
 A wider pool of qualified applicants would accordingly make admission to Cambridge all the more competitive.

-5 www.admissions-review.org.uk
+$^{\scriptsize 5}$ www.admissions-review.org.uk